How does a cap table work?

 - Price Per Share = Pre-Money Valuation / Pre-Money Shares

 - Post-Money Valuation = Pre-Money Valuation + Total Investment Amount

 If you are still not sure how a cap table works and want to know more, head over to Eqvista.
-We offer a FREE cap table application that can keep you up to date on all your company shares and help you make smarter decisions while negotiating your funding rounds.
+We offer a cap table application that can keep you up to date on all your company shares and help you make smarter decisions while negotiating your funding rounds.